panlilio/corrutil/README.md

 To modify the file pattern to suit your data, adjust the `regexpression` parameter in your configuration file.
 See the [wiki](https://github.com/panlilio/corrutil/wiki/Configuration-file-parameters) for details.

+By default, results will be written to a timestamped 'results' folder in the current working directory.
+To specify a different output folder, adjust the `destdir` parameter in your configuration file: again, see [wiki](https://github.com/panlilio/corrutil/wiki/Configuration-file-parameters).

 ## Outputs
 When run as the main script, `analyze.py` will generate the following outputs:
 * heatmaps of each correlational metric (.pdf)